MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-views/xaml.md

 Android widget constructors generally require the Android `Context` object as an argument, and this can be made available through a static property in the `MainActivity` class.
 Therefore, when creating an Android widget in XAML, the `Context` object must generally be passed to the widget's constructor using the `x:Arguments` attribute with a `x:Static` markup extension.
 For more information, see [Passing Arguments to Native Views](#passing_arguments).

 > [!NOTE]
-> Note that naming a native view with `x:Name` is not possible in either a Portable Class Library (PCL) project or a Shared Asset Project (SAP).
+> Note that naming a native view with `x:Name` is not possible in either a .NET Standard library project or a Shared Asset Project (SAP).
 Doing so will generate a variable of the native type, which will cause a compilation error.
 However, native views can be wrapped in `ContentView` instances and retrieved in the code-behind file, provided that a SAP is being used.
 For more information, see [Referring to a Native View from Code](#native_view_code).

 <a name="native_bindings" />